wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/financial-services-customer-intelligence/includes/4-configure-churn-model.md

 In this task, you'll set up the **operationaldata** data source for ingesting data into Dynamics 365 Customer Insights.

 1. Using an In-Private or Incognito window, navigate to [Customer Insights](https://home.ci.ai.dynamics.com/).

-1. Select the correct environment from the upper right Environment drop-down.
+1. Select the environment from the top right **Environment** drop-down.

     > [!div class="mx-imgBorder"]
     > [![Screenshot of Customer Insights Environment selection.](../media/customer-insights-environment.png)](../media/customer-insights-environment.png#lightbox)